scottdillon1/Virtual_SCP_Academy/Workflow/Part 4 - Test the Safety Incident Workflow.md

 ## Test the Safety Incident Workflow

 We have created an application to help test your workflow.
 Access the following link on your phone, ipad or laptop
-* Right click the link and "Open Link in New Tab" : [Test Application](https://se-technical-academy-vr-d-cf-eu10-dev-incidentreport-approuter.cfapps.eu10.hana.ondemand.com/nsIncidentReport/index.html)
+* Right click the link and "Open Link in New Tab" : [landingpage](https://virtual-scp-roadshow.cfapps.eu10.hana.ondemand.com/)

 ![MTADownload](Part3Images/landingpagetestappp.png)

-* In the "Platform User" tab, click on **"Incidents"** to open your test application.
+* In the "Platform User" tile, click on **"Incidents"** to open your test application.

 * Once you have the test application open - keep it open we will use it for testing